fairnessvariance/fairnessvariance/README.md

-# Supplemental materials for "Fairness Variance of Deep Learning  Systems: A Software  Perspective"
+# Supplemental materials for "Are My Deep Learning Systems Fair?
+An Empirical Study of Fixed-Seed Training"

 ## Data for 189 experiments in the paper